 Collectives: contributions, mergers and other matters: fund supermarkets - Stamp Duty Reserve Tax implications

-In either situation, a manager of the relevant unit trust or OEIC is required to include each gross, or aggregated, buy and sell instruction received from a fund supermarket in his monthly computation of Stamp Duty Reserve Tax (SDRT) liability under FA99/SCH19.
+In either situation, a manager of the relevant unit trust or OEIC is required to include each gross, or aggregated, buy and sell instruction received from a fund supermarket prior to 30 March 2014 in his monthly computation of Stamp Duty Reserve Tax (SDRT) liability under FA99/SCH19.

 Net dealing by a fund supermarket